3dbeb41841bfbfcc24d55143816cf7f1/local-and-remote-git/readme.md

 * Can someone describe an important GIT command (get several responses from students)

-## Q & A

-## Homework

-* There is no homework for this lesson.
-Students will soon be using GIT and GitHub to submit their homework thus giving them plenty of experience with GIT.

 ## Quiz

 1. What is the GIT command for creating a new database from the terminal?